-(The mean is also known as the "average" or the "arithmetic average.")
+(The mean is also known as the average of the arithmetic average.)

 Median = "middle" data point (or average of two middle data points) when the data points are arranged in numerical order.

 Mode = the value that occurs most often (if there is such a value).